Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 Rebuilding Trust in Yourself

-After emotional abuse, trusting yourself again can feel like learning a new language.
-But that trust was never truly lost; it was buried beneath fear and confusion.
+After experiencing emotional abuse, trusting yourself again can feel like learning a new language.

 You can begin to rebuild it by:

-Noticing your inner voice, even when it’s unsure
+• Listening for your inner voice, even when it’s unsure

-Honoring your boundaries, even when it’s uncomfortable
+• Honoring your boundaries, even when it feels uncomfortable

-Letting yourself slow down before saying yes
+• Letting yourself pause before saying yes

 Small moments of self-honoring add up.